 Looks easy, doesn’t it?

 Below is the step-by-step guide on Project Scope Management.
+By the way, don’t forget to get my proven project scope management plan template.

 Requirements vs. Project Scope